Jo-Byr/Papersheet-Straightening/README.md

 - not tested for important angles
 - borders detection not exact
 - slow
-- not testes for lanscape format
+- not tested for lanscape format